turingschool/launch-curriculum/module5/labs/Week1/ErrorHandling.md

 ### Step 1: Adding Null Checking

-With a partner, pair program to add null validation throughout the rest of your MVCMovies application.
+With a partner, add null validation throughout the rest of your MVCMovies application.

 ✅ Invite your instructor into your room to verify!